 Data privacy is about your freedom to control who has access to your personal information, ideas, and activities on the Internet.
 Despite the fact that so much of our day-to-day activity takes place on the web, some of us rarely pause to consider that third-party entities might have access to our data, and that they might be using this data for profit.

 When you browse online, you are providing third-party agencies around the world the necessary data to monitor your online actions and browsing habits.
 This means that anything you read or look at will be analyzed to build up a profile of you based on your IP address, your browser, your browsing device, your location, and so on.
 Companies use this data as they please, most commonly for marketing purposes, or for selling products to you.
 For example, a Wall Street Journal article details how Orbitz was showing Mac users pricier hotel options than Windows users.

 As Internet users, we have the right to demand that our privacy is ours, and ours alone.
 We demand that third parties do not have the right to snoop and withdraw our data without our consent.

-- Learn what Cookies and Behavioural Tracking are with this video by the Wall Street Journal, as well as our own guide on what meta data is.
+- Learn what Cookies and Behavioural Tracking are with our guide on what meta data is.
 You can also read the how you can opt out of online behavior advertising with the Network Advertising Initiative (NAI)